mavlink/qgc-user-guide/en/PlanView/pattern_corridor_scan.md

 A corridor scan allows you to create a flight pattern that follows a poly-line.
 This can be used to, for example, survey a road.
+It is supported on all autopilots and vehicle types.

 ![Corridor Scan](../../assets/Plan/corridor_scan.jpg)